calloquy-lawrence-shea/calloquy-dev-browser-ext/README.md

 - Click the puzzle piece icon on the address bar
 - Click the pin on 'Calloquy Developer Helper Tools'

+This browser extension injects javascript into pages that live on localhost & *.calloquy.com, so if you had one of these pages open, then installed the browser extension, you will need to either close & open the browser or hard reload + clear cache on each relevant page.

 ## Features

 For now, this browser extension only does one thing, but